 Here you control what Capture One does when you change a Session Folder.
 As you might know, each Session Folder is linked to a physical folder on your disk.
 You can link each to another physical folder.

-This typically applies to selecting a different Capture Folder during a shoot.
+This typically applies to select a different Capture Folder during a shoot.
 Capture One normally let you keep track of the original folder by adding it to the Session Favorites.

-In the Catalog Backup section you can schedule the backup reminder when closing a Catalog.
-In addition you can also set the location for the Catalog Backup.
-Please note that this Catalog Backup only backs up your catalog database, not any image file.
+In the Catalog Backup section, you can schedule the backup reminder when closing a Catalog.
+In addition, you can also set the location for the Catalog Backup.
+Please note that this Catalog Backup only backs up your catalog database, not your image files.